All Episodes

 They have to be politically correct.

-Well, wait a second now, don't forget.
+Well, wait a second now.

-The ruling class consists of a lot of Republicans who hate the Tea Party, who are scared to death of the Tea Party and what you believe in because it will upset their standing in the ruling class in Washington, D.C.
+Don't forget, we have warned you several times on this program, the ruling class consists of a lot of Republicans who hate the Tea Party, who are scared to death of the Tea Party and what you believe in because it will upset their standing in the ruling class in Washington, D.C.
 That's the establishment.

-Look at there are all kinds of these people that do show up.
+Well, look, there are all kinds of these people that do show up.

 Michelle Bachman shows up.